oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 ### Project 10: Expose "upload exploration" functionality in admin page
 **Context**

-Oppia uses explorations to present lessons to the user ([An example of a fractions exploration](https://www.oppia.org/explore/umPkwp0L1M0-?collection_id=4UgTQUc1tala)).
-We have almost all the functionality to upload an exploration but the but the UI does not give the user the option to do so.
-We would like to create an upload exploration button in the Activities tab of the admin page.
+Oppia uses explorations to present lessons to the user ([example](https://www.oppia.org/explore/umPkwp0L1M0-?collection_id=4UgTQUc1tala)).
+When developing, it is sometimes useful to upload an exploration, but this functionality should be limited to developers and not turned on in production.
+We would therefore like to create an upload exploration button in the Activities tab of the admin page (which gets shown only on develop and not in production).
 [[Issue tracker link](https://github.com/oppia/oppia/issues/5438)]

 **Deliverables**